 Set a date when you want to hold the first copy of your book

 The first and most important thing you need to do is set a date when you want to finish and publish your book.
 Research shows that people who write down their goals are 42% more likely to achieve them.
+This is perhaps the most important publishing resolution you can make.

 Your finish date can be any point in the future you choose, but it may also be an important event, such as a speaking engagement, holiday, or even birthday party.
 For example, one author I worked with set a goal to complete his book in time for his 50th birthday so he could give a copy to everyone who attended his party.
 That date became one of the key motivations for him to finish his book.

-Create a timeline with the milestones you need to reach your publishing goal
+Create a timeline with the milestones

 If you already understand how to get a book published, you may be able to do this on your own, but most authors need to work with someone who knows the publishing process to make this happen.
 Your timeline should include important steps like completing your manuscript, time for editing, submitting your edited manuscript for design and time for both the cover and interior design.
 The overall timeline for the book will depend on the type of book you are writing.
 For example, a children’s book will take less time to edit than a lengthy historical fiction novel, but there would need to be time for illustrations for a children’s book.